Kingdom of Kandy: Internal strife under the Nayaks (1739–1815)

-Annexation and rebellion: 1803–1817

-Kandyan chiefs Ehelepola, Molligoda and Kapuvatta with the British agent John D'Oyly.

 The British fought their way to Kandy, encountering Kandyan resistance led in part by a Malay commander known as Sangunglo.
 Upon their arrival they found the city deserted.
 Rather than torching it, they installed a puppet king, Muttusami, and left a small garrison in the town before withdrawing.
 The Kandyans recaptured the city, leaving only one survivor, and harried British forces down to the Mahaveli river, but were routed at Hanwella.
 The following year another British incursion resulted in a stalemate, and an uneasy truce was in place by 1805.

 In the following decade, Sri Wickrama Rajasinha's increasingly erratic and capricious rule led to serious unrest amongst the population.
 A major rebellion in the Seven Korales nearly dethroned him in 1808.
 The powerful Pilima Talawe rebelled in 1810, was captured, and executed.
 In 1814, the king ordered Ehelepola Adigar, Dissava of Sabaragamuwa, to Kandy.
 Ehelepola, suspecting a trap, refused; in revenge, the king had his wife and three children executed.
 Such was the cruelty of the execution that the Kandyan populace, not unused to sights of public execution, now turned en masse against the king.
 The king was also hugely unpopular amongst the clergy for his sudden and brutal seizures of temple lands.

+In November 1814, ten British subjects were captured and mutilated in Kandyan territory.
+Governor Robert Brownrigg ordered several British forces moved inland from their coastal strongholds in January 1815, accompanied by native forces under Ehelepola.
+Molligoda, Ehelepola's successor in Sabaragamuwa and Dissava of the Four Korales, defected to the British in February; Kandy was seized on 14 February, and Sri Wickrama Rajasinghe himself captured on 18 February.
+The king was subsequently exiled to India, where he died in 1832.
+His son died childless in 1843, bringing the Nayakkar line to an end.